Dependants- International Students

 All applications for school entry need to be made via the Swansea Council Schools Admissions Team and they have provided a lot of information for parents.
 This can be found on the Swansea Council website.

-Please also see our comprehensive Guide for Families which has information about, visas, schooling and living in the UK.
+Please also see our comprehensive Families- International Students information which has guidance around, dependant visas, UK Schooling and Childcare, UK Finances and Living Costs alongside that about living in the UK.

 It is important to note that if your adult dependants undertake a University postgraduate course in some science or engineering fields, they may be required to get permission under the Academic Technology Approval Scheme before they can enrol.
-You can find more information on ATAS on the relevant information tab at the bottom of our Extending your visa page
+You can find more information on ATAS here.